 What we’re aiming for during the first year is to have solids complementing breastmilk, not replacing it.
 This means that when solids are introduced the breastfeeding pattern is not interrupted at all, but baby is fed solids in slowly increasing amounts as his appetite increases.
-Baby will be getting the same amount of breastmilk (or even more) as he gets older, with increasing amounts of solids on top of that.
+Baby will be getting about the same amount of breastmilk as he gets older, with increasing amounts of solids on top of that.

 I think the main point in the matter is maintaining breastmilk as baby’s main source of nutrition throughout the first year.
 This is important both to baby’s good nutrition and good health.
 The nutrients in breastmilk are particularly important for growth and development during baby’s first year.
 In addition, some (but certainly not all) of the health benefits of breastfeeding are directly related to the degree of exclusivity of breastfeeding (the greater the percentage of baby’s diet made up of breastmilk, the greater the health benefit).

 Nursing before (rather than after) the solids is a good way to help keep the transition to solids proceeding slowly so that mom’s milk supply is maintained and baby gets the breastmilk that he needs.